lekeabiodun/lekeabiodun.com/resources/blog/examples-of-good-prompt-bad-prompt.md

 created_at: 01/22/2024
 updated_at: 01/22/2024
 published_at: 01/22/2024
-title: 11 Examples of good prompt
+title: 11 examples of good prompt
 image: img/blogs/what-is-prompt-fu.jpg
 excerpt: When you talk to an AI chatbot, how you ask your question really matters.
 A thoughtful, well-written prompt leads to better answers.
 But a sloppy, confusing prompt gives you useless or silly replies.
 slug: examples-of-good-prompt-bad-prompt